If you are injured in a crash and wish to lodge a CTP insurance claim, but the crash is not yet reported:

-Any person injured in a motor vehicle accident in Queensland due to the fault (total or partial) of the driver, owner or another person insured by the at-fault vehicle’s CTP insurer.
+Any person injured (or a relative or dependant of a person fatally injured) in a motor vehicle accident in Queensland due to the fault (total or partial) of the driver, owner or another person insured by the at-fault vehicle’s CTP insurer.

 See Who can make a claim for more information.